Getting to Croatia

 Take a look at our Flying to Croatia with a Stopover page.

-You will almost certainly be flying to Croatia via a stopover elsewhere in Europe, such as in the UK, Germany or Italy.
-However, do also see some background information on possible connections on our US to Croatia Flights page.
+Otherwise, you will almost certainly be flying to Croatia via a stopover elsewhere in Europe, such as in the UK, Germany or Italy.

 Flying to Croatia from Asia